Teembokeem/WDI_work/work/w01/d04/instructor/js_dom_manipulation/README.md

 1. the element that is listening for the event,
 2. `.addEventListener()`,
 3. the type of event to listen for (first parameter),
 4. the action to perform, as a function (second parameter).
+This is called the *event handler*.

 For example: